Moduli space of meromorphic differentials with marked horizontal separatrices: Moduli spaces of framed meromorphic differentials

 \begin{definition} Let $Hor$ be the group defined above, and let $P$ be a singularity of the surface $S_b^{hor}$.
 We denote by $\delta_P$ the element in $Hor$ which is $1$ on the factor corresponding to $P$, and zero everywhere else.
-If $P$ is a simple pole, then $\delta_P=0$. \end{definition}
+If $P$ is a simple pole, then $\delta_P=0$.
+For any singularity, we have $(\deg(P)+1)\delta_P=0$. \end{definition}

-The goal of the next section is to prove the following two propositions, which gives a collection of elements that are in $Mon$.
+The goal of the next section is to prove the following two propositions, which give a collection of elements that are in $Mon$.

 \begin{proposition} Let $S_b^{hor}$ be a framed genus zero translation surface.
 Let $P,Q$ be a pair of singularities of $S_b^{hor}$.
 We have

 \end{proposition} Note that $\tau_{P,Q}=(\deg(P)+\deg(Q)+1)(\delta_P+\delta_Q)$.